Gaurick/LARP_System/README.txt

 Mitigate is the attribute to resist normal attacks (armor).
 Attack is how likely a normal attack is to hit.
 Damage is how much you hurt when you do hit.
-Resistances automatically halve damage if you have the resistance to an element that hits you.
+Resistances automatically halve damage if you have the resistance to an element that hits you or reduce the duration of effects by half if you have the resistance.
 Attacks are your 3 attacks that you have.

 Effects
-Heal damage is added to character's soak instead of removed from their soak (heals them, doesn't hurt them).
+Heal damage is added to character's soak instead of removed from their soak up to the soak stat.
 Persuasion damage is set to zero for the persuasion duration.
 Deception attack and damage are set to zero for deception duration.
 Elemental attack (earth, air, fire, water, dark, light) bypass mitigate and only check the resistance value.
 If resisted then only does half damage.
-Fast Attack attack that doesn't increase the attackWait delay between attacks.
+Fast Attack attack is a speedier attack but is more prone to miss.
 Attack value - 1 vs mitigate.
 If "misses" no damage at all.
 Normal Attack for standard attacking.
 Attack value vs mitigate.
 If "misses" no damage at all.
+Accurate Attack hits more often.
+Attack value +2 vs mitigate.
+If "misses" no damage at all.
 Dammage Over Time deals the damage one point at a time over a little time instead of all at once.
 Slow increases attackWait time when you attack.
 Blind sets attack to zero.
 Stun sets armor to zero.
 Enrage increases damage to enrage ammount then reduces the bonus slowly until it's back to normal.
-Still does damage to you though.
-Accurate Attack hits more often.
-Attack value +2 vs mitigate.
-If "misses" no damage at all.
+Damages you when the duration is over.
 Cure cancels any negative effects on target (DoT, deception, persuasion, slow, and blind).

 ** Character Input Value **